Are you using multiple Gmail accounts for separate projects but don’t want to miss any email as it comes in?

 Bonus: Managing Signatures for Multiple Emails in Two Easy Steps

-In Gmail, adding signatures to your emails is a breeze.
+In Gmail, adding email signatures is a breeze.
 Multiple Gmail accounts in one inbox doesn’t change that.
 You can easily assign each signature to a unique email address.

 Here’s how you do it: